-Lovely Rosalind, who will be lovely till her dying day, had now lighted on casier times; her husband was a Q.C. and a Recorder, title "uggestive of flutes and dulcimers, and other harmonious creations to the unmitiated.
+Lovely Rosaliad, who will be lovely till her dying day, had now lighted casier times; her husband was a Q.C. and a Recorder, e suggestive of flutes and dulcimers, and other harmonious creations to the uninitiated.
 Her boys and girls were as tall as herself; the said boys and girls, by the way, generally contrived to let Aunt Flo know when they wanted anything; not that one among them had the slightest idea whence Aunt Flo's Fortunio's purse was kept so well filled.
-Indeed, it is to be feared that they might have been shocked, and even disposed to feel aggrieved, if they had connected it or her with trade, though their maternal grandfather had been in the hardware line in Birmingham.
+Indeed, it is to be feared that they might have been shocked, and even disposed to feel aggrieved, if they had connected it or her with trade, though their maternal grandfather had been in the hardthough their maternal grandfather had been in the hard-ware line in Birmingham.
 It was Flo's will as well as their parents' that they should remain ignorant of the fact that she was a working woman.
-Was she the only working woman who had shrank from the berd criticism of inexperienced youth, and been content to livish on it the earnings of an industry it would depise?
+Was she the only working woman who had shrank from the hard criticism of inex woman who had shrank from the hard criticism of inex perienced youth, and been content to lavish on it the earnings of an industry it would despise?
 It is difficult for the wisest to see things as they are in this world, with its golden mists and sullen vapours; perhaps it is well that we should be over gentle to the young ones who have the assurance of those to whom little is known.

-It came to Flora Wilkinsco, not once, but many times, to have the option of marriage, and more than once Flo had been tempted to follow the example of her mother and sisters; but it must be confessed that the never either felt or inspired a great passion; the men who were anxious to marry her had all a full appreciation of the commercial value of her talent, and this Flo was shrewd enough to perceive.
-She decided that it would be safer not to admit a partner who might derange the comfort of her father and mother, or interfere with her relations with her brothers and sixters.
-To be Madame - Yes, it would be nice to have som
+It came to Flora Wilkinson, not once, but many times, to have the option of marriage, and more than once Flo had been tempted to follow the example of her mother and sisters; but it must be confessed that she never either felt or inspired a great passion; the men who were anxions to marry her had all a full appreciation of the commercial value of her talent, and this Flo was shrewd enough to perceive.
+She decided that it would be safer not to admit a partner who might derange the comfor, of her father and to have someone with whom to sit vis-d-vis at dinner; but then would not a tete-a-tete dinner be rather solitary after the full table at home?
+Then to order the dinner, to superintend the house; of course she would have to have another house.
+No, Flora concluded, the disadvantages were greater than the advantages.
+Miss Wilkinson she had been, and Miss Wilkinson she would and did remain.
+And no one who saw the sprightly little lady stepping from the pavement in front of Ivy Cottage into her pretty little carriage-no one but herself ever recollected that this was little Flo-the ''Dunce of the Family."